Episode 1 - Fellow Wanderer

 Almost 6 months after Porter Rockwell got out of jail, and made it to Joseph Smith’s house on Christmas Day, Joseph Smith would die.
 Joseph’s enemies would get him to Carthage and murder him.

 . . .
-Joseph’s enemies outside the Mormon Church aren’t the only ones who want him dead.
-Within the Mormon Church itself, a group of members become so upset with their prophet, that they, too, begin to lay plans to see his destruction.
+Joseph’s enemies outside the restored Church of Jesus Christ aren’t the only ones who want him dead.
+Within the church itself, a group of members become so upset with their prophet, that they, too, begin to lay plans to see his destruction.